 A partnership with the Sage Project at SDSU provides your community with thousands of hours of work from hundreds of engaged students with fresh, creative, and innovative perspectives and dozens of faculty experts with extensive knowledge of cutting-edge research and its practical application.
 Partnership with the Sage Project is not philanthropy or a donation.
 It is a mutually beneficial investment in the future of your community.

-The Request for Proposals for the 2019-20 Academic Year is now closed, but we want to hear from you!
+We want to hear from you!
 If you are interested in a partnership with Sage, let us know!

 Sage Project Information Packet (PDF - large file)

 Reports from prior partnerships (library archives)

 Benefits to Partnering with the Sage Project at SDSU: